The $\kappa$-nullity of Riemannian manifolds and their splitting tensors: Introduction

 If a Riemannian manifold $M$ is modelled on an algebraic curvature tensor $T$, then clearly it is also \emph{curvature homogeneous}, in the sense that the curvature tensors at any two of its points are orthogonally equivalent.
 The totality of curvature homogeneous manifolds (for varying~$T$) obviously include locally homogeneous spaces, but contains strictly more manifolds.
 The first examples were constructed by Takagi~\cite{takagi2} and Sekigawa~\cite{sekigawa}, in response to a question by Singer (these were later generalized, see~\cite{BKV} for the full range of generalizations).

 In a different vein, a Riemannian manifold is called \emph{semi-symmetric} if its curvature tensor is, at each point, orthogonally equivalent to the curvature tensor of a symmetric space; the symmetric space may depend on the point (in particular a curvature homogeneous semi-symmetric space is a Riemannian manifold modelled on the curvature tensor of a fixed symmetric space).
 In 1968, Nomizu conjectured that every complete irreducible semi-symmetric space of dimension greater than or equal to three would be locally symmetric.
 His conjecture was refuted by Takagi~\cite{takagi} and Sekigawa~\cite{sekigawa2}, who constructed counterexamples (see~\cite{BKV} for further developments).
-The description of the local structure of complete semi-symmetric spaces is the work of Z. I. Szab\'o~\cite{szabo}.
+The complete classification of semi-symmetric spaces is the work of Z. I. Szab\'o~\cite{szabo}.
 On the other hand, Florit and Ziller have shown that the Nomizu conjecture holds for manifolds of finite volume~\cite{FZ}.

 It is remarkable what all of the examples above (and others) have in common, namely, their curvature tensor has a large nullity.
 This leads us to the class of Riemannian manifolds that we consider herein; loosely speaking, we say a Riemannian manifold has \emph{non-trivial $\kappa$-nullity}, where $\kappa\in\R$, if the variable rank tangent distribution where its curvature tensor behaves like that of a space of constant curvature $\kappa$ is non-trivial (as an extrinsic counterpart to the above examples, recall that, owing to the Beez-Killing theorem, a locally deformable hypersurface in a space form of curvature~$\kappa$, without isotropic points, has precisely two nonzero principal curvatures at each point, and hence has a $\kappa$-nullity distribution of codimension~$2$).